【Mavem】Maven基础教程

 just a large pom file

-if you can unzip the file maven-model-builder-3.8.5
+if you can unzip the file maven-model-builder-3.8.5 first

 you can find the Super pom file in the pom-install-directory/lib/maven-model-builder-3.8.5/org/apache/maven/model/pom-4.0.0